bpf-endeavor/bpf-app-offload-measurement/docs/measurement_plan.md

 ## Introduction

 - Why this question is important?
-    + People are offloading application to the kernel (BMC, Electrode, XRP, DINT).
+    + People are offloading applications to the kernel (BMC, Electrode, XRP, DINT).
 - Why people are trying to offload in the first place?
-Is DPDK, AF_XDP, and others not suitable?
+Are Socket API, DPDK, AF_XDP, and others not suitable?
 Do we need a new approach?
 - What patterns/optimizations are used in order to accelerate applications?
-- Does eBPF provide enough support to meet these applications needs?
+- Does eBPF provide enough support to meet the needs of applications?
-- Is there any advantage in offloading more general applications or are these cases specially hand-crafted to the situation?

 ## Argument in Favor of eBPF